bjss-data-academy/data-engineering-fundamentals/star-schema.md

 Fine grained fact tables allow us to drill down into the data.
 The lowest granularity of query will be the individual row in our fact table.

 Take product sales as an example.
 A sales fact table would probably record every individual sale.
 We can then query over the range "every sale ever" to one specific sale, and potentially everything in between.

+Deciding on the grain of each fact is a core part of the design of a star schema.

 ### Example schema: chart_song_fact